wp-plugins/wp-app-studio/readme.txt

 20. App Entity Operations View

 == Upgrade Notice ==
+= 1.1.0 =
+Hardended overall plugin security and added connected/related relationship type creation/display feature.(UPGRADE RECOMMENDED)
 = 1.0.2 =
 Fixed minor bugs related to entity layout and capabilities.

 == Changelog ==
+= 1.1.0 =
+* Hardended overall plugin security by adding extra nonces, data sanitization/validation rules and Wordpress HTTP API calls.
+* Added connected/related relationship display types features in the relationship module.
+For example, on a product page, you will be able to display the orders that include a certain product(connected) or products which are also ordered with the product(related) i.e. "customers who purchased this also purchased" type(See demo.emarketdesign.com)
+* Added frontend display of connected and/or related relationship data.
+You will be able to display relationship data with different title on the from and to entity pages.(See demo.emarketdesign.com)
+* Added search filtering based on user roles.
+Users only can search data they are allowed to view.

 = 1.0.2 =
 * Fixed a minor bug related to entity layout